TheBeachLab/assembly/README.md

 `sudo avrdude -p m328p -P usb -c usbtiny -U flash:r:program.dump:i`.
 Note that `program.dump` must exist. `i` stands for intel hex format.
 Check avrdude for more info.

-### Download the eeprom content
+### Backup/restore the eeprom content

+The eeprom is a non-volatile memory (it does not require energy to keep its content).
+Hence you can use it to store data that will remain even when the microcontroller is powered off.
+The data can be written from the code or uploaded externally.

+When a program is flashed the eeprom is also deleted, loosing any data you might have stored.
+Hence you might want to backup that data first.

-`sudo avrdude -p m328p -P usb -c usbtiny -U eeprom:r:memory.eep:h`.
-Note that `memory.eep` must exist
+`sudo avrdude -p m328p -P usb -c usbtiny -U eeprom:r:memory.eep:i`.
+Note that the `memory.eep` file must exist beforehand.

+You might want to restore the eeprom data once the program has been flashed.

+`sudo avrdude -p m328p -P usb -c usbtiny -U eeprom:w:memory.eep:i`.

+But you must agree that the above procedure is annoying.
+You can prevent the eeprom memory being erased at the chip erase cycle by clearing the EESAVE bit (number 3) in hfuse.